-After successfully completing this course, the student will be able to: 1.
-Explain the role of scarcity, specialization, opportunity cost, and marginal analysis in economic decision-making.

-2. Understand the basic law of supply and demand and analyze the determinants of both shifts in supply and demand.

-- 3. Measure and define GDP, inflation, and unemployment. - 4.
-Identify the phases of the business cycle.

-5. Define the role of money and understand the concept of creation of money, money multiplier, and the role of the Federal Reserve System in the creation of money and the banking system.

-6. Define economic growth and resources involved in production and productivity.

-7. Understand and construct aggregate demand and aggregate supply and long-run equilibrium.
+- Explain the role of scarcity, specialization, opportunity cost, and marginal analysis in economic decision-making. - Understand the basic law of supply and demand and analyze the determinants of both shifts in supply and demand. - Measure and define, GDP, inflation, and unemployment. - Identify the phases of the business cycle. - Define the role of money and understand the concept of creation of money, money multiplier, and the role of the Federal Reserve System in the creation of money and the banking system. - Define economic growth and resources involved in production and productivity. - Understand and construct aggregate demand and aggregate supply and long-run equilibrium.
 Explain macroeconomic policies using both fiscal policy and monetary policies reaching economic equilibrium during a recession or inflationary period.
-Analyze concepts such as Marginal Propensity to Consume (MPC) and spending multiplier along with crowding out in relation to the shift of the aggregate demand models.

-8. Analyze Phillips Curve in connection to the shift in both aggregate supply and aggregate demand.

-9. Analyze and understand the mechanics of international trade and exchange market.
+Analyze concepts such as Marginal Propensity to Consume (MPC) and spending multiplier along with crowding out in relation to the shift of the aggregate demand models. - Analyze Phillips Curve in connection to the shift in both aggregate supply and demand. - Analyze and understand the mechanics of international trade and the exchange market.